Vote for a strong team to ensure change

 - Process Issues - Conservative stance, no accountability, inconsistent rule interpretation

-- District Plan Issues - Outdated, rigid, misaligned with community needs, staff fear liability.
+- District Plan issues - Outdated, rigid, misaligned with community needs, staff fear liability.
 Better service and accountability are long overdue

-- Lack of Transparency: Applicants unclear on processing timelines, costs, or outcomes.
+- Lack of transparency: Applicants unclear on processing timelines, costs, or outcomes.

 - Example: Building consent reviews take statutory 20 days, followed by prolonged requests for information (30–40 days total)

-- High Fees: Development levies, reserves contributions, consent fees, etc. make it hard for people to start and maintain business and building projects.
+- High fees: Development levies, reserves contributions, consent fees, etc. make it hard for people to start and maintain business and building projects.

 REALISTIC COSTAL HAZARD POLICIES